How to Get to Sintra from Lisbon

 Just 30 kilometres from the capital of Portugal, this is an excursion not to be missed.
 If you want to know how to make the journey, here you have all the options.

-Although the attractions Lisbon has to offer its visitors are enough to last several days, it is also worth exploring what you can see in the surrounding area.
+Despite all that Lisbon has to offer, it is also worth exploring what you can see in the surrounding area.
 Just a few kilometres away there are several places that do not detract from the beauty of the Portuguese capital and which you can visit on a short trip.

 Among all these places there is one that stands out in its own right: Sintra.
 Among other monuments, the city is home to one of the most extraordinary palaces on the continent and you should consider taking a trip just to see it.
 There are several options for getting from the capital to Sintra.